vberlier/goomy/README.md

 ### Component

 The framework lets you interact with the internal component instances through lightweight reference wrappers that provide a nice and clean API.

+Instances of each type of component are internally stored contiguously in memory in separate standard `std::vector`, very similarly to how entities are stored internally as well.
+The engine guarantees that the vectors holding the components internally will not be mutated during the frame by buffering component creation and deletion in separate containers, which in turn means that component reference wrappers are valid for the entire frame.

+However, the engine flushes the pending modifications at the end of each frame, which potentially mutates the internal vectors and invalidates references and reference wrappers.
+Just like with entity reference wrappers, unless you know what you're doing, the lifetime of any component reference wrapper should not exceed the frame it was created in.

 #### `component.id()`